When is this notice used?

 - records of all imported explosives for two years after the date of import

 - copies of all import notices for security sensitive ammonium nitrate for five years after the date of import.

 The licence holder must provide a material safety data sheet (MSDS) for all explosives and security sensitive ammonium nitrate detailed in the notice.

 The department’s Chief Dangerous Goods Officer may require a certificate of analysis (signed by the licence holder) for any security sensitive ammonium nitrate.

 Refer to r.19 of the Dangerous Goods Safety (Security Risk Substances) Regulations 2007.

-The completed and signed notice and certificate (if required) can be mailed to
+The completed and signed notification form and attachments (if any) should be mailed to:

 Department of Mines, Industry Regulation and Safety

 East Perth WA 6892

-This notice must be lodged by the licence holder with Resources Safety at least 7 days prior to the date of expected arrival.
+This notice must be lodged by the licence holder with the department at least 7 days prior to the date of expected arrival.